LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RemoveRolePermissions-delete-">Remove Permissions (DELETE)</h4>
  API is used to remove permissions from a role.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/remove-permissions)

 ```java